ekusuma/handin240/README.md

 ```bash
 $ ./close_handin hwNum
 ```
+The script will also run the handin on all of the students' directories to generate an `errors.log` file, to make things easier on the grading TA.
+There will also be a summary file in `$STAFF_DIR/handinResults/hwNum_results.txt`.

 Unfortunately this script must be run *manually*, as currently there is no reliable way to facilitate `cron` jobs on AFS. *Just make sure that someone runs this whenever a homework deadline is passed.*